splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Get started guide phase 1: Onboarding readiness
 *********************************************************

 In the onboarding readiness phase you set up users, teams, and access controls using roles and token management.
-The following sections cover the core setup steps for onboarding readiness phase.
+The following sections cover the primary setup steps for onboarding readiness phase.

+.. note:: This guide is for Splunk Observability Cloud users with the admin role.
+The guide focuses on the steps to get started monitoring Kubernetes applications though customers using Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) can also follow this guide to get a sense for the steps to get started.

 .. image:: /_images/get-started/onboarding-guide-2point0-readiness.svg
    :width: 100%